-LEMON GRASS - It gives a lemon flavor to many dishes without overpowering them, and it won't turn bitter with long cooking.
+Lemon Grass gives a lemon flavor to many dishes without overpowering them, and it will not turn bitter with long cooking.
 The tender inner core is chopped, like scallions, and used in Oriental dishes and seafood.
 The tough outer parts can be used to flavor soups and teas, or dried for use in potpourri.

 Select lemongrass by looking for a firm stalk with leaves that appear fresh.
 If leaves are dried out, there won’t be much flavor.

 Prepare lemongrass by peeling off and discarding one or two layers of the woody exterior leaves.
 Use only the lower 5-inch of the stalk.
 Thinly slice the lemongrass, then crush or mince it to use in recipes.
 The actual BLADES of Lemon Grass are very tough (great for tea and pot pourri), but not so good for chopping and tossing into things you’re going to eat.
 Use the tender white inner hearts.
 Add the outer blades to vegetables and fish is a good way to use the rest of the plant.
 Using it this way is the same as using bay leaves – great for flavor and accent, but tough to actually eat.
 They definitely need to be taken out before serving.